Genres: Science Fiction, Romance, Paranormal, Urban Fantasy

 Worst epic fail of her scientific career?
-Falling for a cyborg she helped create.
+Kyra knows it’s falling for a cyborg she helped create.

 READ AN EXCERPT